trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 `ArtificialViscosityMonaghan` by Monaghan ([Monaghan1992](@cite), [Monaghan1989](@cite))
-should be mainly used for inviscid flows (Euler), artificial stabilization or shock-capturing for which Monaghan [Monaghan1992](@cite) originally designed this term to provide smoothing across shocks intentionally overestimating the physical viscosity.
+should be mainly used for inviscid flows (Euler), artificial stabilization or shock-capturing, for which Monaghan [Monaghan1989](@cite) originally designed this term to provide smoothing across shocks, intentionally overestimating the physical viscosity.
-In its implementation, the method includes a dissipation term that increases when particles approach each other.
-In doing so we can suppress the tensile instability that can cause clumping and smooth high-frequency pressure noise.
+The implementation includes a dissipation term that becomes more significant as particles approach one another.
+This helps suppress tensile instabilities, which can lead to particle clumping and effectively smooths out high-frequency pressure fluctuations.
 This increase in dissipation is triggered by the relative motion between particles: as particles come closer and compress the local flow, the artificial viscosity term becomes stronger to damp out rapid changes